nateranda/archbox/README.md

 	grub-mkconfig -o /boot/grub/grub.cfg

-## rEFInd
+### rEFInd (UEFI ONLY)
 I prefer installing rEFInd instead of GRUB for UEFI machines, as it offers mouse support.
 Install with:

 	pacman -S refind
 	refind-install

-Then, replace the UUID of `/boot/refind-linux.conf` and `/boot/EFI/refind/refind.conf` with your EFI partition.
+Then, delete the first two lines & replace the UUID of `/boot/refind-linux.conf`.
+Also  and `/boot/EFI/refind/refind.conf` with your EFI partition.

 ## Users & Sudo
 Create a user with `sudo` perms with: